FrontISTR/FrontISTR_manual/markdown_files/en/theory/docs/02_theory/theory_05.md

 ## Algorithm to Solve Eigenvalues

 The Jacobi method is well known as a classic method.
 This method is effective when the size of the matrix is small and dense.
-However, since large-scale and sparse matrices are handled by HEC-MW, this method is not used, the Lanczos iterative solution method is adopted.
+However, since large-scale and sparse matrices are handled by *HEC-MW*, this method is not used, the Lanczos iterative solution method is adopted.

 ## Lanczos Method